Placemaking: Principles

-Healthy Placemaking - The Link Between Place and Health
+Healthy placemaking

 Both the opportunities available to individuals and the choices made based on those opportunities impact individual, family, and community health.
 The World Health Organization's definition of health provides an appropriate, broad-reaching understanding of health as a "resource for everyday life, not the object of living" and an important frame for discussing the interconnections between Place and Health.
-A 2016 report The Case for Healthy Places, from Project for Public Spaces and the Assembly Project, funded by the Knight Foundation and focusing on research related to Shaping Space for Civic Life both offer insight into the current evidence base showing how health and wellbeing are impacted by where you live and the opportunities available to you.
+A 2016 report The Case for Healthy Places, from Project for Public Spaces and the Assembly Project, funded by the Knight Foundation and focusing on research related to Shaping Space for Civic Life, looked at the evidence base showing how health and wellbeing were impacted by where a person lives and the opportunities available to them.

-Connecting blueways and greenways through placemaking

-There is an increasing focus on using placemaking as a way to address the physical disconnect between the urban streams and greenways through placemaking.
+There is an increasing focus on using placemaking as a way to "connect blueways and greenways" - to address the physical disconnect between the urban streams and greenways through placemaking.

-The Arts and Creative Placemaking
+The arts

 While the arts and creative expression play a substantial part in establishing a sense of place, economic growth and production must also play an equally large role in creating a successful place.
 These two factors are not mutually exclusive, as the arts and cultural economic activity made up $729.6 billion (or 4.2%) of the United States GDP in 2014, and employed 4.7 million workers in 2012.
 This means that the arts can be deployed as a powerful tool in the creation or rehabilitation of urban spaces.

 Jamie Bennett, executive director of ArtPlace America, has identified the following four tools used by communities while implementing creative placemaking.